 - a.
 Four tardies to the same class in a trimester. - b.
 A serious behavioral infraction on campus including referral to Office from a teacher and/or substitute teacher. - c.
-Three cell phone confiscations. - d.
-Repeated Dress Code violations (parent will be notified if student has multiple infractions prior to detention).
+Three cell phone violations.

 Student Conduct

 All students at Hall Middle School are entitled to an education in a positive environment that is safe and conducive to learning.
 Our staff is committed to providing a supportive atmosphere where each student can attain his/her fullest potential.
 High standards of behavior are expected at Hall Middle School, not only on campus and in the classrooms, but also at all school functions.
 School staff, including teachers, administrators and the counselor, provide interventions as needed to students to ensure expectations are upheld.